Swami Vivekananda visit to Margao

 Aga Khan Children’s Park

-The Northern segment of the Margao Municipal Garden was developed by Abdul Javerbhai Mavany in memory of his late father Javerbhai Ramjee.
-It was named after H. H. The Aga Khan who visited Goa just before liberation.
-The park was inaugurated by Goa’s last Portuguese […]
+The Aga Khan Childern’s Park, forming the northern section of the Margao Municipal Garden, was developed by Abdul Javerbhai Mavany in memory of his father, Javerbhai Ramjee.
+The landscaped park was named in honour of His Highness the Aga Khan, who visited Goa in the […]

 Continue Reading